WhiteOwlHovering/CountSeg/README.md

 5. Jupyter Notebook and ipywidgets
 6. Other common packages: numpy, scipy, and so on.
 Please refer to environment.yml.

-### Alterations required for anaconda based install:
-*the requirements for an anaconda based setup is the largely the same from the above requirements but with a few libraries needing spereate installation.
-Firstly the original environment.yml was altered to move cupy, torchvision up to the conda install section and additionally included termcolor.
-Then pycocotools and where removed, the yml run to generate the conda environment.
-Once activated the removed dependancies where installed using 'conda install -c conda-forge pycocotools'.

 ## Installation:
 This respority uses some functions from [PRM](https://github.com/ZhouYanzhao/PRM).
 1. Download this respority and unzip it.
 Make sure that the folders look like this: